 It’s with this system that you’re at your cognitive best.
 And on every measure done, you’re in a better state.

-Sympathetic and parasympathetic divisions typically function in opposition to each other.
+Sympathetic and Parasympathetic divisions typically function in opposition to each other.
+It’s rare they are activated together, however they do with some specific emotions such as Bliss.

 This natural opposition is better understood as complementary in nature rather than antagonistic.
-Hence previously mentioning good and evil as being wrong.
+Hence previously mentioning good and evil as being not so resourceful.
 They compliment each other and are both necessary in life.
 Yin and Yang is a break down of the whole.
 You can’t remove either one.
-A problem, the problem is to much of either side can bring imbalance.
+Too much of either side can bring imbalance or be the result of imbalance creating a variety of Dis-Ease, or lack of purpose/love/fulfilment.

-Now your action.
-What you need to do is to simply be aware of what nervous system mode you are in.
+ACTION: You need to do is to simply be aware of what nervous system mode you are in.
 The more you are aware the more you can influence.
 So I would like to ask you to consciously ask yourself through out the day, where am I?
 Am I in the stressed sympathetic or relaxed para-sympathetic mode.
+Alternatively, keep more awareness on your heart or your breath.
+Heart Rate Variability or Breath Cycle are indicators of how your ANS is functioning.

 In our modern lives we really need to ensure we have our parasympathetic systems kicking in as much as we can.
 The stress will come in due course, that’s for sure.
 But don’t put off getting back into balance.
 If you’re going to be out of balance, consider being out of balance with laughter and compassion so you can bounce back, rather than anger and stress.